Advice on running a business from home: Managing remote teams 💻

 Ask them if there are certain areas of the business they would like to explore or learn more about.

-Continue to invest in training for remote working staff, take a look at our virtual training tips for businesses for more advice on this.
+Continuing to invest in training for remote working staff is as important as the steps for those you take in the office.
+Take a look at our virtual training tips for businesses for more advice on this.

-If you usually take a tea break mid afternoon – then you could suggest logging on for a call to catch up with your colleagues socially or take a quick break to re-engage before the afternoon.
+If you usually take a tea break mid afternoon – then you could suggest logging on for a call to catch up with your colleagues socially.

-One of the benefits of running a business from home is that you can choose your environment and are able to schedule time to speak individually with people without any distractions that you would encounter in an office environment.
+One of the benefits of running a business from home is that you can both manage your own environment, and hopefully feel more comfortable in these sort of meetings.
+It also means you are able to schedule time to speak individually with people without any distractions that you would encounter in an office environment.

 • Motivating distributed teams can be done by social activities online.
-Remote employee lunch ideas to enhance engagement could involve: making a quiz, playing bingo, having fancy dress or funky shirt Fridays, or a weekly team competition.
+This could involve: making a quiz, playing bingo, having fancy dress or funky shirt Fridays, or a weekly team competition.

 This way, your remote employees can share and work towards deadlines with each other easily.